 Children’s Room News!

-The Lego Club will be meeting Friday February 12th & 26th at 3:30 pm.
+The Duplo Club will be meeting Friday May 13th & 27th at 3:30 PM.
+This event is for pre K children.

 - Library passes to area attractions and museums shall be limited to residents of the town of Westminster effective September 1, 2015.